top of page

 The iConference Awards recognize the most exceptional research papers and posters presented at the iConference each year.
 They are judged by the respective track chairs, in consultation with the conference and program chairs.

-Lee Dirks Award for Best Full Research Paper
+Best Full Research Paper Award

 Winner and Finalists